WukLab/FPGA-OS/README.md

 - IP
 	- Name IP consistenly.
 Use subsystem name as prefix.
 	  E.g., `mm_axi_wrapper` is the AXI wrapper IP under MM subsystem.

+## HOWTO Build

+- Type `make` at top-level will compile the whole project.
+	- Kernel IPs will be compiled first
+	- Large system reside in `system/` folder
+- Type `make` at each subfolder will compile that folder only.

+Workflow: you should compile the project when you first download the source code.
+All small, medium IPs, and big projects will be ready to use.
+After this, you can focus on the IPs you are building.
+Changes will be reflected automatically within Vivado.

 ## HOWTO use the Vivado script